RKHSMetaMod: An R package to estimate the Hoeffding decomposition of a complex model by solving RKHS ridge group sparse optimization problem: Introduction

 This decomposition is unique, all the terms $m_v$, $v\in\mathcal{P}$ are centered, and they are orthogonal with respect to $L^2(\mathcal{X},P_X)$.
-The function $m$ as well as all the functions $m_v$ in Equation \eref{ch3sobol} are square-integrable.
+The functions $m$ and $m_v$, $v\in\mathcal{P}$ in Equation \eref{ch3sobol} are square-integrable.
 As any two terms of decomposition \eref{ch3sobol} are orthogonal, by squaring \eref{ch3sobol} and integrating it with respect to the distribution of $X$, a decomposition of the variance of $m(X)$ is obtained as follows: